Pose your questions on Ask, Answer, Learn to Dr. Greene and the DrGreene.com community.

 Hepatitis is an illness of the liver.
 It can have many causes.
 The alphabet soup of hepatitis can be confusing for parents.
-Hepatitis A, B, C, D, E and G are different viruses that each cause hepatitis.
+Hepatitis A, B, C, D, E and G are all different viruses.
 They differ in their symptoms and in the way they are spread.

 In the United States, hepatitis A is one of the most commonly occurring of the vaccine-preventable diseases.
 It is even more common in developing countries.